masudme09/GlobalReaderProject/README.md

 ![updated_pass_view](images/updated_pass_view.png)

-User Device and Jobs Count: To check users with jobs and device count information, go to homepage and click on user summary button.
+<b> User Device and Jobs Count: </b> To check users with jobs and device count information, go to homepage and click on user summary button.

 ![user_summary_view](images/User_summary_view.png)

-Generating Log: Log to monitor endpoint is done with GensServer and module responsible for it is [log_monitor](lib/global_reader_project/urlmonitor.ex)
+<b> Generating Log: </b> Log to monitor endpoint is done with GensServer and module responsible for it is [log_monitor](lib/global_reader_project/urlmonitor.ex)

 By running the application with `mix phx.server` automatically starts to write log in console twice a minute.